Kudzu bug (Megacopta cribraia)

 As if we didn’t have enough bugs, here comes another one!

 The Kudzu bug, Megacopta cribraria, is also known as the bean plataspid, lablab bug, or globular stink bug.
 It was first discovered near Atlanta Georgia in 2009 and has since spread to South Carolina, North Carolina, Alabama, and southern Virginia.
-Needless to say, it is not far from Maryland.
+It has also been found in Maryland on the eastern shore, in southern and central Maryland.
 Like our other favorite stink bug, the Kudzu bug was introduced from Asia.
 It is very distinctive looking.
 It is about the size of a pea (1/6”- ¼”), olive green with brown speckles and flat across the back end.
 They are “true bugs” and have piercing-sucking mouthparts.

 Kudzu bugs have something in common with other invasives such as the Brown Marmorated Stink Bug and Asian Lady Beetles, they don’t like to spend the winter outdoors.
 In the fall, they often congregate on light colored surfaces, such as siding, fascia boards, etc. before moving into structures.
 They will enter buildings under siding, gaps around windows, doors, vents, or pretty much any entry point they can find.
 Like the stink bugs come spring time they will try to get back outside in search of food.
 Needless to say they can be a real nuisance to people.
 The best method of dealing with them in residences is basically the same as other home invaders.
 Seal your home or building up as tight as you can to prevent entry.

-Since we don’t have them yet the best we can do is get prepared.
-Keep an eye out on any kudzu patches for these critters and report them to the Maryland Department of Agriculture at 410-841-5920, or the University of Maryland’s Home and Garden Information Center at 1-800-342-2507 (M-F, 8AM-1PM) or via their website and click Ask the Gardening Experts.
+Keep an eye out for these critters on kudzu patches and report them to the Maryland Department of Agriculture at 410-841-5920, or the University of Maryland’s Home and Garden Information Center at Ask the Experts.

 Fact sheet Clemson Cooperative Extension- Kudzu Bugs Around Homes, http://www.clemson.edu/cafls/departments/esps/factsheets/household_structural/kudzu_bugs_hs50.html